Skinner927/alexa-findmyiphone/README.md

 ### AWS Lambda
 If you are not comfortable with setting up your own server or don't have the resources/time, [timtrinidad has ported this code](https://github.com/timtrinidad/alexa-findmyiphone) to work with AWS Lambda.
-I haven't personally tested it, but it looks ok from here
+I haven't personally tested it, but it looks ok from here (This is the old py2 version).

 ### WSGI - Apache/NGINX/uWSGI/etc.
 This skill is written in Python with the Bottle web framework.
 The app is a